Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 ## Description

-This article/research is a collection of information gathered from the author's lab exercises as well as external sources (which will be listed in the "Resources" section) dedicated to attacks against WPA2 & WPA3 protocols as well as the general methodology on how to conduct Wi-Fi Penetration Testing.
+This secondary research is a collection of theoretical and practical materials gathered from various external sources (which will be listed in the "Resources" section) as well as the author's lab exercises.
+It is dedicated to attacks against WPA2 & WPA3 protocols as well as the general methodology of conducting Wi-Fi Penetration Testing.
 The article will be maintained and updated.

 ## Research Objective